Slipe CLI

 Asset commands

 The following commands are used to manage the asset directories in your resource.
-Asset directories are directories of which the files will be added to the meta.xml
+Asset directories are directories of which the files will be added to the meta.xml as <file> tags when running slipe meta-generate.

 Add an asset directory